The Liberal era

-From 1887, Kate Sheppard was leader of a nationwide campaign to obtain the vote for women.
+From 1887, Kate Sheppard led a nationwide campaign to obtain the vote for women.
 In 1893 this was achieved.
 Many years later, she was chosen to grace the country’s new $10 note.
-Her companions in honour were: (on the $5 note) Sir Edmund Hillary, who conquered Mt Everest in 1953, Māori leader Sir Āpirana Ngata (on the $50), and the scientist who split the atom, Ernest Rutherford (on the $100 note).
+Her companions in honour were: (on the $5 note) Sir Edmund Hillary, who climbed Mt Everest in 1953, Māori leader Sir Apirana Ngata (on the $50), and the scientist who split the atom, Ernest Rutherford (on the $100 note).
 Queen Elizabeth II, who once graced all the notes, now appears only on the $20.

 New Zealand’s close economic ties with Britain reinforced the loyalty of New Zealanders to an empire that secured their place in the world.
-The loyalty found expression in the despatch of troops to fight for Britain in the South African War in 1899.
+This loyalty found expression in the despatch of troops to fight for Britain in the South African War in 1899.
 A self-confident nationalism was also evident, and New Zealand declined to join the Australian Federation formed in 1901.

 The First World War

 Liberal rule ended in 1912, when William Massey led the Reform Party to power, promising state leaseholders they could freehold their land.
-When the First World War broke out, New Zealand rallied to England’s aid.
-Thousands of New Zealanders served, and died, overseas.
-The 1915 landing at Gallipoli in Turkey was a coming of age for the country and established the potent tradition of ANZAC (Australian and New Zealand Army Corps) – a pride in New Zealand’s military achievement and its special relationship with Australia.
-New Zealand troops also fought and died on the Western Front.
+When the First World War broke out, New Zealand rallied to aid the Empire.
+Thousands served, and died, overseas.
+The 1915 landing at Gallipoli in Turkey was a coming of age for the country and established the potent Anzac tradition (named for the Australian and New Zealand Army Corps) – a pride in New Zealand’s fighting men and the dominion’s special relationship with Australia.
+More New Zealand troops fought and died on the Western Front.